-Before the opening ceremony of the Women Deliver 2023 Conference (WD2023), there will be a series of Pre-Conferences held over two days.
-These Pre-Conferences are designed to allow WD2023 delegates to explore specific topics in greater detail, as well as to connect and collaborate with each other on shared priorities.
+Before the opening ceremony of the Women Deliver 2023 Conference (WD2023), there was a series of Pre-Conferences held over two days.
+These Pre-Conferences were designed to allow WD2023 delegates to explore specific topics in greater detail, as well as to connect and collaborate with each other on shared priorities.
 The list of Pre-Conferences can be found below.

 You(r) Voices, You(r) Power: You(th) Pre-Conference